svetlanasieber/svetlanasieber/README.md

 📚 Here, you'll find practical applications of what I've learned, showcasing my skills and development over time.

-🏅 I am also proud of the certificates I've earned from SoftUni, achieved through much hard work and dedication.
+🏅 I am also proud of the certificates I've earned from SoftUni (Software University), achieved through much hard work and dedication.
 They are a testament to my commitment and relentless pursuit of continuous learning and improvement.

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=svetlanasieber&layout=compact)